optixx/retrosync/README.md

 ![Usage](https://github.com/optixx/retrosync/raw/main/assets/img/usage.png)

-To sync all your playlists (that are configured in your TOML config file) and ROMs to your Steam Deck, just run:
+ To synchronize all your playlists (as defined in your TOML configuration file) and ROMs onto your Steam Deck, simply execute the following command:

 ```sh
 python retrosync.py --sync-roms --sync-playlists
 ```

-To see all the details of what is happening, you can add `--debug` to write detailed output to the `debug.log` file.
+ To view extensive information regarding current operations, include `--debug` in your command to generate detailed logs within a `debug.log` file.

 ```sh
 python retrosync.py --sync-roms --sync-playlists --debug
 ```

-To sync all local resources (playlists, ROMs, BIOS files, and thumbnails) to your Steam Deck:
+ To synchronize all local resources such as playlists, game ROMs, BIOS files, and thumbnails to your Steam Deck:

 ```sh

 python retrosync.py --all
 ```

-The actions for playlists and ROMs can be scoped to one system, like so:
+ Playlist and ROM actions can be limited to a single system, as follows:

 ```sh
 python retrosync.py --debug --sync-roms --sync-playlists --name "psx"
 Do you want to continue with playlists 'Sony - PlayStation.lpl'? [y/N]:
 ```

-You can add `--yes` to skip the prompt.
+ You have the option to include `--yes` in order to bypass the prompt.

 ```sh
 python retrosync.py --debug --sync-roms --sync-playlists --name "psx" --yes
 ```

-To update and re-create a local playlist by scanning the local ROM folder:
+ To refresh and recreate a local playlist by scanning your ROM folder:

 ```sh
 python retrosync.py --debug --update-playlists --name "psx"
 ```

-You can sync ROMs to a locally mounted SD card:
+ Synchronize your ROMs onto a locally attached SD card is possible:

 ```sh
 python retrosync.py --debug --sync-roms-local /Volumes/Steamdeck/roms